Maryland Residential Lease Agreement

 Lead-Based Paint Disclosure

-Applicable to all Maryland rentals built before 1978.
+Applies to all Maryland rentals built before 1978.

-Download: Maryland Lead-Based Paint Disclosure Form (PDF).
+Download: Maryland Lead-Based Paint Disclosure Form (PDF)

 Optional Disclosures and Addenda (Recommended)